 This can be frustrating for recovering patients, as the food they once loved might smell revolting.
 A report published by the Global Consortium for Chemosensory Research stated that out of 4,000 COVID-19 patients, 7% had a distortion in their sense of smell.
 But this finding is not surprising as parosmia and phantosmia usually occur after viral infections.
 Doctors believe that parosmia due to COVID-19 is actually a good sign because it indicates that your olfactory tissues are regenerating and returning to normal.

-As anosmia has been commonly seen in patients who get ultimately tested positive and are otherwise asymptomatic, it is wise to include this in the early symptoms of coronavirus.
+As anosmia was commonly seen in patients who tested positive and are otherwise asymptomatic, it was finally included in the early symptoms of coronavirus.